maxnelson/Barista/README.md

 <p className="_display--inline-block"></p>
 ```

-And barista will create the following CSS rule
+And barista will generate the following CSS rule

 ```css
 ._display--inline-block {